 The objective of this campaign was to increase the hype—and therefore sales—around Popeyes first Chicken Sandwich.

-Because they were the leader, Chick-fil-A is who we had to steal attention and market share from.
+Because they were Chick-fil-A was the leader, that’s who we had to steal attention and market share from.

 Market testing showed that Popeyes sandwich out-flavored the competition.
 So we kept our strategy simple: let our food (and fans) do all the talking.
 We wanted people to “believe the hype.”

-This strategy was grounded in one clear truth: The Chicken Sandwich hype was pre-existing and entirely organic—it just needed to be stoked.
+This strategy was grounded in one clear truth: The Chicken Sandwich hype was pre-existing and entirely organic—it just needed to be stoked with social listening and real-time responses.
 We knew that championing our core fans, the voices that matter most, would create a ripple effect and bring awareness not only to our chicken sandwich but to Popeyes as a whole.

 So we created Code Orange, a system that used text messaging and WhatsApp to enabled quick and seamless communication with key stakeholders in social, creative, account, production, legal and client.
 This allowed us to act decisively on the right real-time cultural moments.